arthurgermano/misc-helpers/readme.md

   - `options` (Object) [optional]: Additional validation options:
     - `addPaddingChar` (String): Character to use for padding if necessary.
 Defaults to `"0"`.
     - `weights` (Array<Number>): Custom weight values for validation.
 Defaults to the constant `WEIGHTS`.
     - `ignoreToUpperCase` (Boolean): Whether to ignore case when processing alphanumeric CNPJs.
-If `true`, all characters will be converted to uppercase.
-Defaults to `true`.
+If `false`, all characters will be converted to uppercase.
+Defaults to `false`.
     - `ignorePadding` (Boolean): Whether to skip padding when the CNPJ is shorter than 14 characters.
 If `true`, padding will not be applied.
 Defaults to `false`.

 - **Returns:** Boolean - Returns `true` if the CNPJ is valid, otherwise `false`.